rhdunn/speech-tools/README.md

 ## Acknowledgements

-Most of the software was written by Paul Taylor, Alan W Black, Simon King and Richard Caley additional contributions have been made by the following people.
+Most of the software was written by Paul Taylor, Alan W Black, Simon King, Richard Caley, Rob Clark and Korin Richmond.
+Additional contributions have been made by the following people.
 Slightly different licence agreements accompany these pieces of code, so it is important that the various agreements be properly understood.

 | Authors                                     | Acknowledgement |
 |---------------------------------------------|-----------------|